aroberge/experimental/experimental/transformers/readme.md

     from __experimental__ import approx

-defines some syntax for approximate comparisons within a certain tolerance.
+defines some syntax for approximate comparisons within a certain tolerance that must have been previously defined by two variables visible in the current scope:

+    rel_tol  # relative tolerance
+    abs_tol  # absolute tolerance

+These comparisons are done using `math.isclose()`; see this function's docstring to learn more about the value of the two parameters.

 The comparison operators are:

     ~=    # approximately equal